 We all want a showerhead that saves on water but still guarantees the best flow rate, and that’s where a rain showerhead comes in.
 However, with a few rain shower head problems likely to occur at some point, knowing how to address them is critical.

-Common rain showerhead problems include leakage, slow drainage, dry shower (water not coming at all), and high pressurized water.
+Common rain showerhead problems include leakage, slow drainage, dry shower (no water flowing), and high pressurized water.
 Interestingly, most of these issues are related to either a clogged or faulty rain showerhead, things you can fix.

 So, I’ll explain all these reasons, the possible risks, and their respective fixes.
-My goal is to help you become your’ own handyman’ and judging from experience; this is doable.
+My goal is to help you become your own handyman, and from experience, this is easily doable.

 We’ll also discuss the pros and cons of fitting rain showerheads.